rybealey/agar/DEPLOYMENT.md

-# Agar.io Clone - Deployment Guide
+# Agar Chungus - Deployment Guide

-This guide will help you deploy the Agar.io clone game on a virtual machine (VM).
+This guide will help you deploy Agar Chungus on a virtual machine (VM).

 ## Quick Start